minswap/sdk/README.md

 # Minswap SDK

-The Minswap open-source providing a comprehensive suite of off-chain tools price feeds, historical data storage, and integration methods for: `Stableswap`, `AMM V1`, `AMM V2` and `LBE V2`.
+- The Minswap open-source providing a comprehensive suite of off-chain tools price feeds, historical data storage, and integration methods for: `Stableswap`, `AMM V1`, `AMM V2` and `LBE V2`.

+- See the [Minswap Example](https://github.com/minswap/sdk-example) to see how to use the SDK.
+For more build tx examples, see the `examples/` folder in this repository.

 ## Features